Easy & Moist Chocolate Pumpkin Sheet Cake

 This cake can be make in a 9×13 pan as a sheet cake, or you can make it into round layers.
 I tested it in the sheet cake size because I liked how much easier it was to serve versus making a layer cake.

-In a large measuring cup, measure out the oil and buttermilk.
+Add the wet ingredients: Measure out the oil and buttermilk and add it to a bowl.
 Then add the can of pumpkin puree to it, mixing it all around.
 Pour it into the dry ingredients and mix with a spatula until and even batter forms.

 This pumpkin cream cheese frosting man- it is silky, sweet, and delicious.